-The following discussion and analysis should be read in conjunction with our interim condensed consolidated financial statements and the related notes included in Part I, Item 1 of this Quarterly Report, and our audited consolidated financial statements and related notes included in the Company's second amended S-1 registration statement filed with the Securities and Exchange Commission on May 5, 2023.
+The following discussion and analysis should be read in conjunction with our interim condensed consolidated financial statements and the related notes included in Part I, Item 1 of this Quarterly Report, and our audited consolidated financial statements and related notes included in the Company's Form 8-K/A filed with the Securities and Exchange Commission on March 28, 2023.
 This discussion and analysis may contain forward-looking statements based upon current beliefs, plans and expectations that involve risks, uncertainties, and assumptions, including, but not limited to, risks and uncertainties discussed under the heading 'Cautionary Note on Forward-Looking Statements,' in this Quarterly Report and in Part I, Item 1A "Risk Factors" included in our Annual Report on Form 10-K. In this section, unless otherwise indicated or the context otherwise requires, references in this section to "LanzaTech," the "Company," "we," "us," "our" and other similar terms refer to LanzaTech Global, Inc. and its consolidated subsidiaries, including LanzaTech NZ, Inc. and its consolidated subsidiaries subsequent to the Business Combination and LanzaTech NZ, Inc. and its consolidated subsidiaries prior to the Business Combination.
-References to "AMCI" refer to AMCI Acquisition Corp.
-II prior to the Business Combination.